madison-python/welcome/README.md

 # MadPy Calendar

 **2nd Thursdays of the Month**
--   January 12th: Lightning Talks.
-Sign up at [madpy.com](https://madpy.com)
--   February 9th: Hack Night?
+- February 9th: Serving ML Models at Scale with FastAPI
 - March 9th: ???
+- April 13th: ???

 Open to sponsorship